vatstack/docs/validations.md

 - Every response of type `eu_vat` and `gb_vat` includes a consultation number given by VIES and HMRC, respectively.
 The consultation number is a unique reference identifier and is an official piece of evidence used to show your tax office that you have rightfully validated a given VAT identification number on a given date.
 - Record-keeping can be especially useful for tax-filing purposes and if you are faced with an audit.
 It can also be a handy fallback for repeated charges with the same customers in the event that government services are temporarily unavailable.
 You can attach an `external_id` to identify and query your records easily.
 - [​Government service downtimes](http://ec.europa.eu/taxation_customs/vies/help.html) happen regularly but will be a less blocking issue from now on.
 Validation requests are gracefully accepted and enter a schedule for automated re-validation.
-You can identify downtimes by a response’s error code `MS_UNAVAILABLE` or `SERVICE_UNAVAILABLE`.
+You can identify downtimes by a response’s error code `SERVICE_UNAVAILABLE`.
 See error codes section for more information.
 - Vatstack proactively notifies your server as soon as a validation request was successfully processed and a result obtained from official government servers.
 This means that you don’t have to query our API anymore and can instead listen to webhook events.

 To help you better understand how Vatstack’s endpoint stands out against other proxied solutions, read more about [how you can make best use of this endpoint](https://vatstack.com/articles/introducing-the-new-validations-endpoint).